 Alexandria, VA, March 18, 2015 – The American Society of Travel Advisors (ASTA) will present Congressional Travel and Tourism Caucus Co-Chairman Rep. Sam Farr (D-CA) with its 2015 Global Travel Advocate Award this evening at a reception in the Capitol Building to kick off ASTA’s Second Annual Legislative Day.

-On March 19, about 50 ASTA members will meet face-to-face with their representatives in the U.S. House and Senate to discuss legislative priorities impacting travel, travel agents and agency owners.
-These will include issues such as opening travel for all Americans to Cuba, ending discriminatory state taxes on rental cars, ensuring transparent airfares and allowing full access to agents and consumers of airline ancillary services.
+On March 19, about 50 ASTA members will meet face-to-face with their representatives in the U.S. House and Senate to discuss legislative priorities impacting travel, travel advisors and agency owners.
+These will include issues such as opening travel for all Americans to Cuba, ending discriminatory state taxes on rental cars, ensuring transparent airfares and allowing full access to advisors and consumers of airline ancillary services.

 Rebranded in 2018 as the American Society of Travel Advisors, ASTA is the leading global advocate for travel advisors, the travel industry and the traveling public.
 Its members represent 80 percent of all travel sold in the United States through the travel agency distribution channel.
 Together with hundreds of internationally-based members, ASTA’s history of industry advocacy traces back to its founding in 1931 when it launched with the mission to facilitate the business of selling travel through effective representation, shared knowledge and the enhancement of professionalism.
 For more information about the Society, visit ASTA.org.
 Consumers can connect with an ASTA travel advisor at TravelSense.org.